MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 Each directory in the examples directory is a stand-alone build

+## Interfaces

+Each of this is an implementation of a full YANG specification.

 ## The C Interface

 The C interface for clixon_beh is similar to the one for the clixon